mozilla/brackets/README.md

 $ npm start
 ```

-This runs the `localize` script that will merge Thimble's localized string with Brackets and starts an `http-server` session on port 8000 for you to work with.
+This runs the `localize` script that will merge Thimble's localized strings with Brackets and starts an `http-server` session on port 8000 for you to work with.
 Ending the `http-server` with `CTRL-C` will run the `unlocalize` script to clean up changes the `localize` script made.

 If you just want to start the server quickly without the localized strings from Thimble, you can use: